Ari Nagel: Sperm donation

 When his first son was a toddler, Nagel made his first sperm donation to a lesbian couple who advertised on Craigslist.
 Shortly thereafter he donated to a single woman he knew, following which he registered in the Known Donor Registry and donated a couple of times a year.
 In 2016, the New York Post reported that Nagel had fathered 22 children, nicknaming him the "Sperminator".
 Shortly after the story was published, the New York State Department of Health sent Nagel a letter informing him that operating an unlicensed sperm bank was illegal, but did not escalate the matter.
 As of 2021, Nagel continued to operate outside of any regulatory framework, and provides sperm donations without formal legal contracts.

 Nagel maintains contact with many of the children he has fathered, but does not generally support the children financially.
 He has been successfully sued by five mothers (of nine children) for child support, and half of his university paycheck is garnished towards these payments.
 Nagel often travels to prospective recipients, with the recipients paying for his flight fare, and the sperm is provided free of charge as a donation.
 Nagel originally made many of his donations with natural insemination, but later switched to artificial insemination, delivering his sperm in a "cup" to protect himself, and the mothers to whom he donates sperm, from the risks of frequent unprotected sex.
-Some of his artificial donations were performed in public restrooms, leading to the nickname "Target Donor" after it was reported that some donations were made in Target department stores.
+Some of his artificial donations were performed in restrooms of Target department stores, leading to the nickname "Target Donor".

-In 2017, Nagel deposited sperm with six different sperm banks in Israel.
 In 2018, Israeli authorities banned him from donating sperm; his appeal against the decision was rejected by the Supreme Court of Israel.
 The court ruled that it was "doubtful he [Nagel] can function as an actual father" due to the number of his children.
-In 2020, Nagel borrowed his brother's passport to donate to an Israeli woman.

 During the COVID-19 pandemic, the pace of Nagel's donations increased as he was teaching remotely, and had a greater ability to travel.
 Around sixty of the mothers of Nagel's babies formed a private Facebook group and refer to themselves as "Ari's baby mamas".
 As of May 2020, he has fathered more than 100 children.

 In a 2021 interview with Esquire, he repeated his 2017 claim that he was considering retiring from sperm donation to focus on his existing children, and because of the impact of age on sperm quality.